Kidney cancer

 No symptoms

-Usually there are no symptoms at an early stage
+There may be no symptoms at an early stage.

 Back pain